2025 University of Regina grads look back on their university experiences

 “I would have probably tried to be more outgoing myself and just like making those good connections even with faculty and staff,” said Jaz Lin Deneiko, who graduated from the faculty of business.

-“I know it’s a cliche.
-Just spend more time with friends,” said accounting major and bachelor of business administration graduate Josh Haczkewicz.
+“I know it’s a cliche; just spend more time with friends,” said accounting major and bachelor of business administration graduate Josh Haczkewicz.

 “Probably would have spent more time studying.
 More time studying and getting more involved with the extracurriculars.
 And get to know my classmates, get to know my professors a little bit better,” said Jalen Edwards, a Cougars basketball player and recipient of a bachelor of arts (with a major in English and a minor in history).

-Other graduates believe they found the perfect way to be successful academically, while maintaining an active social life and participating in extracurriculars.
+Other graduates believe they found the perfect way to be successful academically while maintaining an active social life and participating in extracurriculars.

 “Nothing, I don’t think there’s anything I would change,” said faculty of business graduate Cooper Anderson.